Work With a Squarespace Specialist

 No. The Squarespace Expert Marketplace is a useful place to browse vetted professionals, but it does not advise on whether a designer is the right fit for your business model, conversion needs, SEO goals, budget or stage.
 Hiring a specialist directly skips the filtering.

 Yes.
-SQSP Agency is based in London and works with UK and US service businesses.
-Pricing is quoted in GBP with USD equivalents shown.
+SQSP is based in London and works with UK and US service businesses.
+Pricing is quoted in GBP, with USD and EUR equivalents shown.
 Time zones are accommodated for project calls.

 Next Step